 Our two mission partners – Rev Dr Stewart Gillan and Rev Muriel Pearson –returned to the UK a few days after the current escalation of conflict began.
+They have both now returned to Israel and Palestine, to get back to the work of meeting with partners and sustaining the congregation, amongst other day to day roles.
 You are invited to read Muriel's blog and Stewart's blog.
 If you would like to be added to either of their email update lists, please email Nikki Skinner.

 The Middle East Council of Churches (MECC) is a Christian presence in the region whose mission is to work towards the unification of visions, perspectives and attitudes among Eastern churches, especially on issues related to Christian presence and witness in the Middle East and Muslim-Christian relations.
 Read news updates from MECCs Department of Services for Palestinian Refugees.